 The aim of the HCS is to provide nutritious and affordable food for people/families who are suffering from food poverty.
 This is done via a means-tested membership scheme.

 The HCS operates in two ways:

 Residents can sign up for the HCS via a means tested membership process.
 HCS members then have access to all of the produce (fresh, frozen and chilled) that is available in the shop for a donation.
 In addition, on a weekly basis members have the option to collect up to four tins and four packet goods for £2.

-Food is obtained as surplus (which would otherwise go to waste) from local supermarkets including Sainsburys, Marks & Spencer’s, One-Stop Marfleet, Co-op, Aldi, ASDA and Tesco.
+Food is obtained as surplus (which would otherwise go to waste) from local supermarkets including Sainsburys, Marks & Spencer’s, One-Stop Marfleet, Co-op, Aldi, ASDA, Tesco, Lidl and Sainsbury’s.
 We also receive donations from churches and other community groups throughout east Yorkshire.

 All money received goes to buying tins, package goods and toiletries for the HCS Members.